usingaopang-prog/Computer-investigation/README.md

 The stress tests provide a controlled reproduction environment for high CPU and memory demand.
 During the runs, the computer continued to display htop information while the stress commands ran, and the terminal reported successful completion.
 No crash forced shutdown or visible lock-up is shown in the supplied evidence.
 While for the monitor, we were able to make the display purple again and determine that the cabling was the issue.

 ## Diagnostics ##
 Three main tools are visible in the evidence.
-The lscpu utility identifies the processor, topology, frequency limits, cache and virtualisation support. htop provides live process, CPU, memory and temperature monitoring.
+The lscpu utility identifies the processor, topology, frequency limits, cache and virtualization support. htop provides live process, CPU, memory and temperature monitoring.
 The stress utility applies controlled workloads and reports when those workloads finish.
 Together, these tools provide both static configuration evidence and dynamic performance evidence.
 ## Storage ##
 The BIOS identifies the ST3500413AS 500.1 GB drive on SATA 0 and the optical drive on SATA 1.